 Over 1,000 care homes have implemented the smooth food concept, according to the European Commission.
 At each one, food and nutritional requirements of a patient is recorded on a handheld or local IT device.
 This info is then sent to a database at a local food production unit where a QR code is printed onto a plate.
 The meal is 3D-printed before being sealed, frozen, and delivered to a nursing home.
 Once it reaches its destination, the meal is placed into a “performance pod” and then warmed in a microwave.

-A similar initiative was implemented in the US in April at the University of Information Technology (UIT) in Utah.
-The university's hospital started using Natural Machines' Foodini to create more enjoyable meals for dysphagia patients.
+A similar initiative was implemented in the US in April at the University of Utah Hospital, which started using Natural Machines’ Foodini to create more enjoyable meals for dysphagia patients.

 According to director of Nutrition Care Services at the hospital Laura Robson, the food they serve using Foodini is an improvement on the “baby food”-like purees that came before, and patients are more inclined to eat as a result.

 Natural Machines wants to upgrade Foodini with an additional piece of functionality before it starts targeting home kitchen users: The ability to cook.
 Coupled with artificial intelligence (AI) and big data, this will usher in a whole new level of autonomous cooking.

 “The current version of Foodini that’s out on the market can heat the individual food capsule, so that’s good for keeping chocolate at a good melting point, or printing warm mashed potatoes,” Kucsma said.
 “But if you were printing raw fish or raw meat, you would have to take that out and cook it some other manner right now.
 So the next generation device — which is real, it’s not just an idea on paper, we have prototypes in our office — when that generation device comes out, that’s when we really know we can target home kitchen users as well.”

 Once this version is on the market for home users, Kucsma sees three main options for how you will get the ingredients to print and cook your food.